The Witten equation, mirror symmetry and quantum singularity theory: -curves and their moduli

 We will call $q_j$ the \emph{weight}\glossary{qj@$q_j$ & The weight (charge) of the variable $x_j$}\glossary{qy@$q_y$ & The weight of the variable $y$} of $x_j$.
 We define $d$ and $n_i$ for $i\in \{1,\dots,N\}$ to be the unique positive integers such that $(q_1,\dots,q_N) = (n_1/d, \dots, n_N/d)$ with $\gcd(d,n_1,\dots,n_N) =1$.

 \end{df}

-Throughout this paper we will need a certain nondegeneracy condition on $W$. \begin{df} We call $W$ \emph{nondegenerate} if \begin{enumerate} \item The weights $q_i$ are uniquely determined by $W$ for all $i \in \{1,\dots,N\}$, and \item The hypersurface defined by $W$ in weighted projective space is non-singular, (or equivalently, the affine hypersurface defined by $W$ has an isolated singularity at the origin). \end{enumerate} \end{df}
+Throughout this paper we will need a certain nondegeneracy condition on $W$. \begin{df} We call $W$ \emph{nondegenerate} if \begin{enumerate} \item $W$ contains no monomial of the form $x_ix_j$, for $i\neq j$ and \item The hypersurface defined by $W$ in weighted projective space is non-singular, or, equivalently, the affine hypersurface defined by $W$ has an isolated singularity at the origin. \end{enumerate} \end{df} The following proposition was pointed out to us by N.~Priddis and follows from \cite[Thm 3.7(b)]{HK}. \begin{prop} If $W$ is a non-degenerate, quasi-homogeneous polynomial, then the weights $q_i$ are bounded by $q_i\leq \frac{1}{2}$ and are unique. \end{prop}

-\begin{ex} $W=xy$ defines an isolated singularity at the origin.
-However, the weights are not unique.
-In fact, there are infinitely many choices of the weights.
-Therefore, it is not nondegenerate in our sense. \end{ex}

 From now on, when we speak of a quasi-homogeneous polynomial $W$, we will assume it to be nondegenerate.

 \begin{df} Write the polynomial $W = \sum^s_{j=1}W_j$ as a sum of monomials $W_j = c_j \prod_{\ell=1}^N x_\ell^{b_{j\ell}}$, with $b_{j\ell} \in \Z^{\ge 0}$, and with $c_j \neq 0$.
 Define the $s\times N$ matrix